The Ultimate Europe Packing List for Traveling Families

 For the adults:

-- Lip balm, moisturizer, and hand sanitizer -- cabin air is brutal
+• Lip balm, moisturiser, and hand sanitiser - cabin air is brutal

 For the kids:

-- A screen-free travel activity kit with coloring supplies, stickers, and mess-free games -- these are worth their weight in gold on a nine-hour flight
+• A screen-free travel activity kit with colouring supplies, stickers, and mess-free games - worth their weight in gold on a nine-hour flight

 A word on tablets: yes, bring them.
 Load them with downloaded shows and games before you leave.
 Screen time rules can flex on a transatlantic flight.
-That is not a parenting failure.
-That is survival.
+That's not a parenting failure.
+That's survival.

 Clothing Strategy: The Capsule Wardrobe Approach

 This is where most families go wrong.
-You do not need a different outfit for every day.
+You don't need a different outfit for every day.
 You need a small, interchangeable capsule wardrobe that layers well and dries fast.
+Frankly, European hotel rooms are tiny - there's nowhere to lay out a bloated wardrobe even if you brought one.

 For each adult, aim for:

-- 3-4 tops in neutral colors that mix and match
+• 3-4 tops in neutral colours that mix and match

 For each child: